 Gas Distribution system leaks: Leak repairs per 100 miles of pipe have had a steady downward trend from 2017 to 2020.
-There is a small bump upward in 2021.
+There is a small bump upward in 2021 and is once again moving slightly downward I 2022.

 Gas pipeline enforcement program evaluation: